flamin-goes/SQLiWatchdog/README.md

 2. **Run the script:**
    Open your terminal and navigate to the directory where you saved the script.
-   Use the following command, replacing `path/to/your/log_file.log` with the actual path to your IIS server log file:
+   Use the following command, replacing `path/to/your/log_file.log` with the actual path to your server log file:
    ```
-   python SQLiWatchdog.py path/to/your/log_file.log
+   python SQLiWatchdog.py --format [iis/apache] path/to/your/log_file.log
    ```

 ## Output: